What is Martyn's Law? A Guide to Event Security

 Note – at ACC Liverpool, our Venue would fall under the enhanced tier of Martyn’s Law (see below).

-How will Martyn’s Law work?
+How does Martyn’s Law work?

 However, not all venues will fall under the same criteria.
 Public areas will be divided by their capacity into separate tiers, which will then dictate the measures they need to complete.
 The type of event may also affect how Martyn’s Law will be implemented, as requirements can change to meet the needs of the situation.